ftwkoopmans/goat/README.md

 # to use FDR for multiple testing correction instead of the stringent Bonferroni method, set padj_method = "BH"
 result = test_genesets(genesets_filtered, genelist, method = "goat", score_type = "effectsize", padj_method = "bonferroni", padj_cutoff = 0.05)

-# print the significant GO term counts, get geneset 'source' (CC/BP/MF), to console
+# print the significant GO term counts, per geneset 'source' (CC/BP/MF), to console
 print(result |> group_by(source) |> summarise(signif_count = sum(signif), .groups="drop"))

 # store the results as an Excel table, and create a logfile that documents the GOAT settings you used
+# this also includes M&M text that you can use in your publications.
+#
-# don't forget to change the output filename to your desired filename, within a prexisting directory on your computer, and use forward slashes in the file path !
+# When running this example, change the output filename and path to some prexisting directory on your computer (use forward slashes in the file path)
 save_genesets(result, genelist, filename = "C:/temp/goat.xlsx")

-# generate lollipop charts for each GO domain (CC/BP/MF).
-Again, don't forget to change the output directory to an existing directory on your computer and use forward slashes in the file path
+# generate lollipop charts for each GO domain (CC/BP/MF)
+# When running this example, change the output directory to an existing directory on your computer
 plot_lollipop(result, output_dir = "C:/temp/", topn = 50)
 ```